MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 \subsection{Rubrics Effectiveness}

-As established in our methodology (Section~\ref{sec:rubric-eval}), the complex nature of our benchmark necessitates an evaluation approach capable of assessing tutoring effectiveness and logical correctness.
-Consequently, we adopt a rubric-based methodology using an LLM-as-a-Judge.
-This section provides a rigorous validation of this chosen approach, focusing on two key aspects: its correlation with human judgment (validity) and its consistency across different evaluators (reliability).
+To address the complex task of assessing tutoring effectiveness and correctness, we employ a rubric-based LLM-as-a-Judge.
+This section validates this methodology by examining two key aspects: its correlation with human judgment (validity) and consistency across evaluators (reliability).

 To validate our methodology, we first benchmark it against human expert scores.
-As shown in Table~\ref{tab:correlation_table}, our rubric-based evaluation strongly correlates with human judgment (Pearson's $r=0.725$), significantly outperforming traditional NLP metrics and thus confirming its \textbf{validity}.
+As shown in Table~\ref{tab:correlation_table}, our rubric-based evaluation strongly correlates with human judgment (Pearson's $r=0.725$), significantly outperforming all comparison baselines, thus confirming its validity.

-We then establish the rubric's \textbf{reliability} by using two distinct models (\texttt{GPT-o4-mini} and \texttt{Qwen3-30B-A3B-Instruct-2507}~\citep{qwen3}) to perform an inter-judge analysis.
-The scores demonstrated exceptionally high agreement, with a Pearson correlation exceeding 0.98 across the dataset (visualized in Appendix~\ref{sec:scatter_plot}).
-This high degree of concordance, exemplified by nearly identical scores for models like GPT-5 (4.41 vs.\ 4.40), confirms that our evaluation is robust and minimizes judge-specific bias, ensuring the objectivity of our reported results.
+We then establish the rubric's reliability through inter-judge analysis between \texttt{GPT-o4-mini} and \texttt{Qwen3-30B-A3B-Instruct-2507}~\citep{qwen3}.
+The scores demonstrated exceptionally high agreement, with a Pearson correlation exceeding 0.98 across the evaluated subset (visualized in Appendix~\ref{fig:scatter_plot}).
+This high degree of concordance, exemplified by nearly identical scores for models like GPT-5 (4.41 vs.\ 4.40), confirm that our evaluation is robust and minimizes judge-specific bias.
+For all main experiments, GPT-o4-mini is employed as the primary judge model.